 - Withdrawal symptoms are experienced without using prescription medications

 Anyone who meets at least two of these criteria in the past 12 months may suffer from a substance use disorder, putting them at risk for significant health problems or a drug overdose.
-At this point, it’s time for prescription drug rehab in Boulder before it’s too late.
+At this point, it’s time for prescription drug addiction treatment in Boulder, CO, before it’s too late.

 Once one checks into treatment for any prescription drug use disorder, the next step is a medical detoxification program.